 Given the nature of the Cruising with Confidence policy, my only advice is you have nothing to lost by waiting and seeing how things progress and make a decision closer to your sail date.
 Be sure to set a deadline of a bit earlier than 48 hours before your cruise so that you have time for the request to be processed.

 Are all Royal Caribbean cruises cancelled?

 Yes.
-All Royal Caribbean sailings are cancelled until July 31, 2020.
+Royal Caribbean sailings are cancelled through May 31, 2021.
 More cancellations are possible depending on a variety of factors.

 If I cancel my cruise and Royal Caribbean later cancels the sailing, do I qualify for the cancellation offer?